- Flip a coin – you win 50% of your net worth on heads, but only lose 40% on tails. Despite seeming favourable, chances are you’ll eventually go bust.

 But for the aggregate of individuals, wealth trends exponentially upwards over time.

-How can many things that trend to zero add up to exponential growth?
+How can many things that trend to zero sum up to exponential growth?

 A more technical answer: ergodicity.
 Or more specifically, a false assumption of ergodicity for this non-ergodic game.

-Let’s look at some scenarios for an individual starting with $100.
+Let’s take a deeper dive and explore some scenarios for an individual starting with $100.